ChrisJAdamek/cryptoTools/README.md

 Crypto Tools 101 is Part I of a tutorial series designed for beginners to learn crypto concepts in a simulated environment.
 In Part I, you will learn about:
 - generating addresses with a non-custodial wallet
 - receiving and self-custodying fugible and non-fungible tokens
-- participating in an online community
+- participating in online communities
-- sending messages as a method of transacting with a blockchain network
+- sending messages as a method of transacting on blockchain networks
-- using accounts as a method of authentication (signing messages)
+- using accounts as a method of authenticating identity (signing messages)
-- using tokens as a method of authentication (token gates)
+- using tokens as a method of authenticating identity (token gates)
 - investing in Moloch DAOs
-- Crypto Twitter
+- following useful resources on Crypto Twitter (optional)
-- planning a governance attack
+- planning a governance attack (optional)

 ### Polygon Network